Sandhya80/Deal_Radar/PHASE1_CHECKLIST.md

 ## Ready for Assessment

-Your Phase 1 Deal Radar application is now complete with:
+Phase 1 Deal Radar application is now complete with:

 1. **Full authentication system** with registration, login, logout
 2. **Complete CRUD operations** for product tracking